top of page

 • Postmortem examination of the aortic wall of Friesians diagnosed with aortic rupture revealed significant disorganization of collagen fibers.
 The findings suggest a connective tissue-related disorder affecting elastin or collagen in the aortic media is the potential underlying cause of aortic rupture in Friesian horses.
 It is noteworthy that in humans with aortic disease, there are several known related connective tissue abnormalities, one of them being increased collagen cross-linking.
 It is conceivable that an underlying genetic defect of the connective tissue in the aortic media predisposes Friesian horses to aortic rupture, dissection, and aortopulmonary fistulation at a specific location.
 The Friesian horse is also the only known animal species in which aortopulmonary fistulation is regularly encountered.

 • In Friesians with megaesophagus, an increased amount of irregular collagen was found, primarily in the non-dilated parts of the esophagus.
-There was significantly more collagen deposited between large muscle fibers and collagen fibers in the esophagus of affected horses.
+Significantly more collagen was deposited between large muscle fibers and collagen fibers in the esophagus of affected horses.
 Additionally, collagen was disorganized, less condensed, and presented as small, clumped structures.
 The increased occurrence of megaesophagus in Friesians compared to other horse breeds, together with the presence of irregular collagen in very young foals, supports the hypothesis that megaesophagus is a hereditary trait in Friesian horses.
 Genetic research is currently underway to identify the gene variant responsible for megaesophagus in Friesians.

 • Friesians have a suspected predisposition to the development of primary gastric rupture, which is theorized to potentially be a result of an underlying connective tissue-related disorder.